VzBoT3D/VzBoT-Vz330/Assemblies BOM and STLs/Gantry/Y gantry/Aluminum Y Gantry/BOM/README.md

 BOM is for one side only.
-You will need 2
+You will need 2.
+(Note: Since Carbon fiber dimensions are not always the same, you may need to add M3 nylon washers (or printed) between aluminum part and cabon tube.
+My tubes were 20.85mm and 20.65mm.
+I used the 20.85mm one with no washer.
+So depending on your luck, you mayn need to add washers)

 ![Y gantry aluminum v7](https://user-images.githubusercontent.com/37383368/137658941-ec4aa107-41c0-4470-adfa-1b0e90ed75c5.gif)

 | Quantity | Part                         | Comment              | Image  | Links  |